alimorawej/Hawk/README.md

   </center>
 </figure>
 <br />
-<p>For this architecture we have designed analogous hardware, please refer to Appendix I.</p>

 ### USE CASE STUDIES OF BIG DATA ANALYTICS IN MOBILE OPERATORS
 <p>The following use case studies provide an illustration of introducing Big data analytics to mobile operators.
 The focus is on improving network performance, deriving valuable insights, and making the right decisions.
 In addition, the using search engines in any situation helps us obtain more information.
 Figure 3 shows a sample combination of network access applications, used in popular industrial applications for multi-vendors in a mobile network.</p>